gecko0307/dagon/doc/Collision Detection.md

 All approaches have a lot in common.
 The basic principle of any CD algorithm is to output four data fields:
 - Intersection fact—true or false;
-- Intersection point (a point at the second shape's surface where intersection normal is defined);
+- Intersection point—a point at the second shape's surface where intersection normal is defined;
 - Intersection normal—the unit vector representing the direction of the shortest translation required to separate the shapes.
 It is perpendicular to the surface of the second shape at the intersection point;
 - Penetration depth along the normal—that is, the shortest overlap distance between the shapes' surfaces.